SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Related Work

-Other than analyzing the entire time series, shapelet-based time series clustering methods characterize time series with shapelets, which are subsequences that can discriminate time series of different classes.
-Specifically, U-shapelets \cite{ushape} discovers optimal shapelets by greedily searching high-quality subsequences that produce large $separation\ gap$s.
-Besides $separation\ gap$, other shapelet quality measurements are also used, such as Root-mean-square Standard Deviation, R-squared, and $I$ index \cite{compact}, which assess the deviation of clusters from different perspectives.
-Furthermore, FOTS-SUSH \cite{fots} develops a FOTS distance for shapelets discover, which is calculated based on the eigenvector decomposition and Frobenius correlation, to capture the complex relationships of time series under uncertainty.
-Different from discovering shapelets from time series subsequences, learning-based methods discover shapelets by objective optimization instead; for example, adopting a differentiable soft minimum distance for time series and shapelets \cite{lts}.
-However, learning-based shapelets are mostly adopted for time series classification \cite{ussl,unlabeled,learning1} and normally require large prior knowledge of datasets.
+\textbf{Shapelet-based Methods.} Other than analyzing the entire time series, shapelet-based time series clustering methods characterize time series with shapelets, which are subsequences that can discriminate time series of different classes.
+Specifically, U-shapelets \citep{ushape} discovers optimal shapelets by greedily searching high-quality subsequences that produce large $separation\ gap$s.
+Besides $separation\ gap$, other shapelet quality measurements are also used, such as Root-mean-square Standard Deviation, R-squared, and $I$ index \citep{compact}, which assess the deviation of clusters from different perspectives.
+Furthermore, FOTS-SUSH \citep{fots} develops a FOTS distance for shapelets discover, which is calculated based on the eigenvector decomposition and Frobenius correlation, to capture the complex relationships of time series under uncertainty.
+Different from discovering shapelets from time series subsequences, learning-based methods discover shapelets by objective optimization instead; for example, adopting a differentiable soft minimum distance for time series and shapelets \citep{lts}.
+AutoShape \citep{autoshape} integrates shapelet learning (as latent representation learning) with the framework of autoencoder, but it shows difficulty in learning understandable shapelets.
+Meanwhile, learning-based shapelets are mostly adopted for time series classification \citep{ussl,unlabeled,learning1} and normally require large prior knowledge of datasets \citep{learning2}.